 Tweeting with the best of ˜em

-For more information on making Twitter work for you, be sure to check out these articles:
+For more information on making Twitter work for you, be sure to check out this article:

 American Apartment Owners Association offers discounts on products and services for landlords related to your real estate investment including REAL ESTATE FORMS, tenant debt collection, tenant background checks, insurance and financing.
 Find out more at joinaaoa.